 The inspiration for Tommy’s transformation was his hero, Chet Atkins, who represented the purity of one man, one guitar, and unlimited passionate for serving the song.
 Soon as he was able, he went to meet the man himself, in Nashville.
 Their bond was immediate, and like their music, existed beyond words.
 Chet picked up his guitar, and the two men jammed joyously for hours.

 It started a lifelong friendship which shaped Tommy’s music forever.
 Chet welcomed Tommy into guitarist knighthood by bestowing upon him the coveted title of CGP (Certified Guitar Player), an honor awarded only to four other humans ever, and they recorded an album together, The Day Finger Pickers Took Over the World.
 Though already devoted to the life of a solo player, receiving the love and esteem of Chet lifted Tommy into a different realm.
 Because, as Chet recognized instantly and told the world, musicians like this don’t come along that often; pay attention to this man.
 And people have paid attention from sold out shows all over the world to multiple Grammy nominations, ARIA Awards, IBMA Awards, and countless “Best Acoustic Guitarist” wins in numerous music magazine readers polls…. the world is taking notice.

-“When I was a kid, I wanted to be in show business.
-Now I just want to be in the happiness business–I make music, you get happy.
+Of course, Chet knew of what he spoke.
+Tommy’s triumph on his singular solo path has been extraordinary.
+From the Midget Surfaries, he’s become beloved and revered around the planet.
+Tommy said, “When I was a kid, I wanted to be in show business.
+Now, I just want to be in the happiness business.
+I play music, and you get happy.
 That’s a good job.”